yast/ycp-killer/README.md

 `git` or `bundler`).

 Each command (except `help`) can be applied to a set of YaST modules passed as arguments.
-A special value `all` will apply a command to all YaST modules.
+A special value `all` will apply a command to all supported YaST modules.
 If you don't specify any module name and you are in a work directory of some module, the command is applied to that module.

 The `help` command can be used to display a short overview of available commands: